Luis Saritama: International career

 Saritama is an attacking midfielder and has been selected in the Ecuador national team for the 2006 FIFA World Cup in Germany.
 He has played in every Ecuador youth national team and has captained various of those teams, where he displayed fine passing and playmaking ability.
 Luis Fernando made his international debut against Peru in 2003.
 In 2006, he played against Brazil in Sweden, Mexico in Oakland, and U.S in Tampa Bay.

 Club career

 Alianza Lima

-In 2004, he had a brief stint in the Peruvian first division with Alianza Lima, along with fellow Ecuadorian footballer, Johnny Baldeon.
+In 2004, he had a brief stint in the Peruvian first division with Alianza Lima, along with compatriot Jhonny Baldeón.
 Together, they both played key roles in Alianza's championship run all the way to the finals and became the Clausura champions.
 In 2007, he made his return to the team and he stayed there until the end of the year.

 Deportivo Quito

 But as soon as he helped Alianza lift the trophy, he returned to Deportivo Quito, along with Baldeon.
 Despite being just 22, he was the captain of Deportivo Quito, his only ever club team in his native Ecuador.
 It was during this period that he was used more regularly for his national side, and it became clear that Ecuador coach Luis Fernando Suarez intended on bringing him to Germany 06.
 In December 2008, he helped Quito win their third title in history.